strapi/rfcs/rfcs/004-notification-flow.md

 - Should it live on the core or as a package?
 # Alternatives

-None we will have this issue on all our future apps
+This will no longer be an issue in existing or future apps.

 # Unresolved questions

 Should this be in the core or as a package?